 My initial study in Chinese Mandarin was a 37-week aural comprehension course.
 Reading and writing were not emphasized in this course, and I believe I only had to learn 300 Chinese characters.
 Chinese Mandarin uses characters to represent all the sounds in the language.
 Books in schools and business and government documents are all in Chinese characters.
 There is, however, a romanization system called Pinyin which is used to teach beginning Chinese speaking and reading to Westerners, other foreigners, and Chinese who are learning Mandarin in school as a second language or dialect.
 A Chinese character is systematically constructed by writing strokes and radicals, and it can be anywhere from one to 57 strokes in length.
 Characters are written in a definite stroke order from top to bottom and left to right.
-There are anywhere from 60,000 - 80,000 Chinese characters in the language; however, a literate Chinese will only be able to use about 4,000 of them.
+There are anywhere from 60,000 to 80,000 Chinese characters in the language; however, a literate Chinese will only be able to use about 4,000 of them.
 Chinese characters are easier to write now because they were simplified by the Chinese Communists in 1949.
 Still, it is very challenging to memorize how to read and write all of the characters you need for daily use.

 Chinese Mandarin also has phonemes and grammar which differ from many Western languages.
 Mandarin uses a systematic arrangement of voiced and unvoiced initial consonants, many of which are not present in English.
 For example, consonants are paired according to the position where they are produced in the mouth.
 In making the labial sounds of "b" and "p," "b" is always unvoiced, and "p" is voiced or aspirated.
 The same holds for the dental sounds of "d" and "t".
 "D" is always unvoiced, and "t" is voiced.
 Mandarin also has initial consonant sounds not present in English.
 For example, the "c" sound in Pinyin romanization represents a "ts" sound which appears at the end of the word "cats."
 The "x" sound in Pinyin also has no equivalent in English, although in earlier romanization systems it was represented as a "hs" sound.
 Chinese Mandarin grammar is not as complex as English grammar.
 Verbs are not conjugated as they are in English and other Indo-European languages.
 Instead, perfectives are added after verbs to denote the past and present perfect tenses.
 Specific differences in English and Chinese Mandarin grammar will not be discussed in this article.